Pays de Montereau bus network: Criticism of the network

 The network is contested by the mayors of the 21 members of the Sitcome (Syndicat intercommunal des transports collectifs de Montereau et ses environs) due to non-payment of contributions.
 But also due to lack of parking space near the Montereau train station.

+Subsequent changes following the restructuring of the network

+On September 1, 2025, the line 46 (7746) was scheduled to be restructured with a new stop "Surville" replacing "Saint-Nicolas", this announcement sparked controversy of the Sitcome, it will causes a one-kilometer walk for local habitants if the bus stop is replaced.
+However, thanks to a collaboration of Île-de-France Mobilités and the Sitcome, the bus stop "Saint-Nicolas" is retained.

+On January 5, 2026, the night line Soirée Montereau Nord ceased his operations, his services are integrated into the line 3301.